compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 ## Specifications

 * The pipeline is currently written in the R language.
-Users will need to install R version 3.6.2 (or higher) in order to run all of the required software.
+Users will need to install R version 3.6.2 (or higher) in order to run all of the required packages.
-* For importing files from the HCA Optimus pipeline, the "scipy" module needs to be installed in the default version of Python.
+* For importing files from the HCA Optimus pipeline, the "scipy" module needs to be installed in the default version of Python on the system.

 ## Running the pipeline